CONNECT WITH me ON INSTAGRAM

 1. Bogotá is the capital city of Colombia and the largest city in the country.

 2. It’s located at an altitude of over 2,600 meters above sea level.
-Thus making Bogotá one of the highest capital cities in the world.
+Making Bogotá one of the highest capital cities in the world.

 3. The city of Bogotá was founded on August 6, 1538, by Spanish conquistador Gonzalo Jiménez de Quesada.